dokku/dokku/docs/development/plugin-triggers.md

 ### `post-proxy-ports-update`

-- Description: Allows you to run commands once the proxy port mappings for an application have been updated.
+- Description: Allows you to run commands once the proxy port mappings for an app have been updated.
 It also sends the invoking command.
 This can be "add", "clear" or "remove".
 - Invoked by: `dokku proxy:ports-add`, `dokku proxy:ports-clear`, `dokku proxy:ports-remove`
 - Arguments: `$APP` `action name`
 - Example: